ShouWenWang-Lab/shouwenwang-lab.github.io/news/index.md

 ## 2026
- - 2026.6, In collaboration with the [Li Lab](https://lili-lineagelab.com), our paper on Spatially resolved lineage tracing (Spatio-DARLIN) was published in **Nature Methods**.
+ - 2026.6, In collaboration with the [Li Lab](https://lili-lineagelab.com), our paper on spatially resolved lineage tracing (Spatio-DARLIN) was published in **Nature Methods**.
 Congratulations to the team!
  - 2026.5, In collaboration with the [Zhou Lab](https://zhoulab-tracing.sibcb.ac.cn), our review on lineage tracing was published in **Cell Stem Cell**.
 Congratulations to Siyang and the team!
  - 2026.4, Our invited review on DNA methylation–based lineage tracing was published in the Journal Club section of **Nature Reviews Genetics**.
 Congratulations!